 Splashdown Quaywest – The rain is wet and flume rides are wet so why not embrace it and get yourself along to the UK’s largest outdoor waterpark!
 There are 8 flumes to explore ranging in thrills from severe to easy and even catering for the under-fives.
 These include tyre rides, mat rides and rides you can experience with friends.
 The Devil’s Drop has a 65ft near-vertical drop while The Screamer is more suitable for speed freaks.
 For younger children, you can experience the Submarine Adventure and Blennies Tiddler Pool.
 There is a 20m long pool for those that just want a swim and three areas where you can grab some food and drink.

 Paignton Zoo – Paignton Zoo, aptly named as it is in Paignton has so much to offer whatever the weather.
-Indoor play areas and restaurants, Nocturnal House, Giraffe House, Desert House and Reptile Tropics will provide shelter on those rainy days as well as winged bird shows in the Animal Encounters Theatre where you can witness these beautiful birds swooping over your head.
-See the Giant Tortoise, find out what a NeNe is, visit an Alligator Snapping Turtle and the Bugs At Home house.
-When the sun comes out, visit the meerkats, lions, wolves, crocodiles, the cheeky monkeys and apes and many more.
-Explore the extensive outdoor area with rope swings and climbing equipment, explore the Nature Trail and enjoy a well-earned ice cream from one of the zoo’s cafes which are dotted all over.
+Indoor play areas and restaurants, Nocturnal House, Giraffe House.
+Desert House and Reptile Tropics will provide shelter on those rainy days as well as.
+Winged bird shows in the Animal Encounters Theatre.
+Where you can witness these beautiful birds swooping over your head.
+See the Giant Tortoise, find out what a NeNe is.
+Visit an Alligator Snapping Turtle and the Bugs At Home house.
+When the sun comes out, visit the meerkats, lions, wolves, crocodiles.
+The cheeky monkeys and apes and many more.
+Explore the extensive outdoor area with rope swings and climbing equipment.
+Explore the Nature Trail and enjoy a well-earned ice cream from one of the zoo’s cafes.
+Which is dott all over.

 Ilfracombe Aquarium – is an award-winning all-weather venue based in the Old Lifeboat house along the harbour.
 The aquarium provides a rare insight into the aquatic world found in North Devon.
 Home to over 75 species of fish, some very rare and not been seen before, including a rather unusual octopus.
 There is also the opportunity to talk to the fishkeeper at feeding time and many interactive opportunities for the children.
 There is a cafe attached to the aquarium with an upstairs galleried area outside for those sunnier days.
 The exhibit allows you to follow a unique journey from an Exmoor stream, down the river, to the estuary, rockpool, harbour coast and finally out to Lundy Island.